-The Sanctuary Church Future Builders Fund is a special opportunity to target our giving towards four initiatives for the new year.
+The Sanctuary Church Future Builders Fund is a special opportunity to target our giving towards some critical initiatives for the new year.
 We aim to raise $100,000 above and beyond our regular offering to contribute to these strategic initiatives.

 We believe God calls us to be givers – generous sharers of His abundance.
 In our giving, we participate in God’s work in the world, and we participate in the transforming work God wants to do in each of us.